 BDC Films Fellow alumn, Rebecca Blandon directed, produced, filmed, and edited a short documentary about a man named Glen Eden Einbinder who exists as many things at once.
 In this whimsical and heartwarming character study, Glen reveals his decades-old eponymous collection and shows viewers how it has brought him closer to a world he may have never known otherwise.
 The film was selected for DOC NYC, New Orleans Film Festival, and it semi-finalist in Flickr's Rhode Island International Film Festival.

 BDC Films Advisory Board

-BDC Films receives support from the Ford Foundation, the Jerome Foundation, and, in part, by public funds from New York City Department of Cultural Affairs in partnership with City Council.
+BDC Films receives support from the Ford Foundation, the Jerome Foundation, National Endowment for the Arts and, in part, by public funds from New York City Department of Cultural Affairs in partnership with City Council.